Daily High to Daily Low: Is It Safe to Buy Duke Energy Corporation (DUK)?

 BofA Securities gave a rating of “Buy” to DUK, setting the target price at $110 in the report published on February 14th of the current year.

-During the last 5 trading sessions, DUK fell by -0.54%, which changed the moving average for the period of 200-days by +3.34% in comparison to the 20-day moving average, which settled at $112.33.
-In addition, Duke Energy Corporation saw 4.78% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DUK rose by +0.40%, which changed the moving average for the period of 200-days by +2.98% in comparison to the 20-day moving average, which settled at $111.27.
+In addition, Duke Energy Corporation saw 4.24% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading